Ranking

 Carbonara - Bit of cheese, bit of creaminess.
 This is nice.
 Probably the most widely popular flavor, and for a good reason.

 - Cream Carbonara - More creamy, less spicy, same flavor.
+My wife’s favorite.

 -